 Englewood Isles -When your boat needs a home

 Established in 1971, Englewood Isles is a deed-restricted community with fully navigable waters to Forked Creek, Lemon Bay and the Gulf of Mexico.
-The community is divided into several subdivisions with single-family homes, villas, and condominiums.
+The neighborhood has several subdivisions with single-family homes, villas, and condominiums.
 Some of the 500+ properties are located within a bird sanctuary.

-Buying a nice little fishing boat is the easy part ….and now….where do you want to put it?
+Buying a little fishing boat is one thing.
+Now, where do you want to put it?
 You can store it in a marina and pay a monthly fee.
 Yes, that is easy.
-Depending on the degree of service, you may end up with a steep $400 bill each month for a 25′ boat.
-The people at the marina will take good care of “your baby”.
+Depending on the degree of service, you may end up with a $400 bill each month for a 25′ boat.
+The people at the marina will take good care of “your baby.”
 They will take it out of the water, wash it gently with freshwater, flush the engine, store it in a dry spot and give it a good night kiss (literally).
 They do a great job, no question about that.
 But a marina is not a charitable institution.
 Sooner or later they will send the bill.

 Alternatively, you could leave the boat on a trailer and park it in a storage facility.
 That may cut your cost already in half.
 But there is a “little” more work involved as well.
 You need to have a set of wheels capable of pulling the trailer.
 You also need to spend more time on dry land before you can enjoy some quality time on the water.

-If you bought a home in a “non-deed restricted” community you could actually park your boat on the trailer right on your own lot.
+If you bought a home in a “non-deed restricted” community, you could actually park your boat on the trailer right on your own lot.
 Sweet!
 That would cost you nothing.
 But not everybody likes “non-deed restricted” communities.
-Unfortunately, when there are no rules in place some communities look ….. trashy.?
-At least, it takes “some getting used to”.
-Why is that?
-Well, common sense is not everybody’s job.
-Some people love to live in garbage.

 Well, as a boat owner (or future boat owner) you still have another option: buying a home with a private boat dock – or at least a boat dock in a community harbor.
 “Oh my gosh, I am not a millionaire!
 “You may think, dear reader.
 Well, a home with a boat dock does not necessarily need to cost a fortune, but it could.

-“Englewood Isles” is the name of a boaters community located in North Englewood.
+“Englewood Isles” is the name of a popular boater community in Englewood.

 Unfortunately, not everybody can have a home directly on a waterway.
-The are always not enough waterfront homes.
+There are always not enough waterfront homes.
 Fortunately, not everybody wants to have a canal in the backyard.
-So,

-can those homeowner’s still have a boat?
+Can those homeowners still have a boat?
 Of course, they can.
-The community marina offers boat slips for sale or rent, and the community marina is just around the corner.
+The community marina offers boat slips for sale or rent, and the community marina is right at the entrance of the neighborhood.

 In the beginning, Englewood Isles was a community for winter residents and retirees.
 That’s the way it was set up.
 Now, that has definitely changed.
-Many younger families moved in and the majority of the residents is now staying all year round.
+Many younger families moved in.
+The majority of the residents are now staying all year round.

-The homes are older, but they are in an adorable location.
+Most homes were built in the 70′, 80′ and 90′.
 The condition of the homes varies.
-Some are completely remodeled, others need some TLC, some even more than that.
+Some are entirely remodeled, others need some TLC, some need a do-over.
 But always keep in mind that “location, location, location”… is everything.
-You can change the interior of a home, but you can NEVER change the location… or rarely.
+You can change the interior of a home, but you can NEVER change the location!

-If you want to know more about Englewood Isles and if you are ready for the house hunt, send us an email or call 941-460-8832.
+If you want to know more about Englewood Isles and you are ready for a house tour, send us an email or call us at 941-244-8341.